zbhavyai/youtube-audio-downloader/README.md

 # YouTube Audio Downloader

-A python script to download and manage metadata for YouTube audio files.
-The script supports individual file operations and batch processing via a CSV file.
+A python script to download, trim, and manage metadata for YouTube audio files.
+The script supports individual file operations and batch processing via CSV.

 ## Features